farelamo/Gin-Swaggo-Example/Readme.md

 # Gin Golang + Swagger Example

-This is my learning about using swagger with **Gin Framework and Go 1.19 version also my linux fedora system** for automatically render API Documentation.
-According to the swagger website official, It's only need use **Annotation** on directive comments and structs of golang type for live changes.
-I was try and learn this because one of most popular API Documentation, **POSTMAN** need to get charges for enterprise use month/person about $14-$20.
-For any further information, we can visit the documentation of go swagger in https://github.com/go-swagger/go-swagger
+This is my learning about using Swagger with **the Gin Framework and Go 1.19 version, as well as my Linux Fedora system** to automatically generate API documentation.
+According to the official Swagger website, it's only necessary to use **annotation** on directive comments and structs of Golang type for live changes.
+I was trying to learn this because one of the most popular API documentation tools, **POSTMAN** requires enterprise users to pay between $14 and $20 per month.
+For any further information, we can visit the documentation of Go Swagger at https://github.com/go-swagger/go-swagger

 # Overview
  ## 1. First Page